de-husk/cosm-orc-gas-diff-action/README.md

 # Cosm-Orc Gas Diff Github Action

-Github action that posts gas usage reports from [cosm-orc](https://github.com/de-husk/cosm-orc) as Github PR comments.
+Github action that posts gas usage reports from [cosm-orc](https://github.com/de-husk/cosm-orc) as Github PR comments and a Github action job summary.

-This repo requires a `repo_token` with `issues` write access.
-Users with push access to the repo will have this, but external forked repos with only pull access to the target repository will not.
+If `repo_token` does not have `issues` write access, then the Github PR comment will be skipped, however the Github action job summary will still be posted.

 ## Usage
 ```yml